MichMourra/FariasLab/README.md

    ---------------------

-  - [chromedriver](https://github.com/MichMourra/FariasLab/blob/main/Preparation/chromedriver) : This is the google chrome driver used by selenium to do the fastas search.
+  - [chromedriver](https://github.com/MichMourra/FariasLab/blob/main/Preparation/chromedriver) :x: : This is the google chrome driver used by selenium to do the fastas search.
 If there is an error with the driver this could be caused by two things:

     1. This chromedriver is for macOS system and you're trying to run the script in linux or windows
     2. Selenium needs a new version of the chromedriver.